Investment Management

 - Tax considerations — factoring current bracket, future bracket, and account-type treatment into design choices

-- Legal and regulatory requirements — incorporating account-type rules, trust mandates, and applicable plan documents into the strategy
+- Legal and regulatory requirements — incorporating account-type rules, trust mandates, and applicable plan documents into your strategy

 - Liquidity needs — sizing cash and short-duration reserves for known and unexpected outflows